Krampus: Criticism of the Krampus run

 Europeans have been exchanging greeting cards featuring Krampus since the 19th century.
 Sometimes introduced with Gruß vom Krampus (Greetings from Krampus), the cards usually have humorous rhymes and poems.
 Krampus is often featured looming menacingly over children.
 He is also shown as having one human foot and one cloven hoof.
 In some, Krampus has sexual overtones; he is pictured pursuing buxom women.
 Over time, the representation of Krampus in the cards has changed; older versions have a more frightening Krampus, while modern versions have a cuter, more Cupid-like creature.
 Krampus has also adorned postcards and candy containers.

-Regional variation
+Related celebrations and associated figures

-Krampus appears in the folklore of Austria, Bavaria, Croatia, the Czech Republic, Hungary, Northern Italy, Autonomous Province of Trento and South Tyrol, Slovakia, and Slovenia.
+Krampus appears in the folklore of Austria, Bavaria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Romania, Bulgaria, Northern Italy (Autonomous Province of Trento, South Tyrol, and Friuli-Venezia Giulia), Slovakia, and Slovenia.